 Deadline Alert: Bronstein, Gewirtz & Grossman, LLC, A Successful Firm, Reminds Compass Minerals International, Inc. (CMP) Investors of Class Action and Encourages Investors to Actively Participate

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Compass Minerals International, Inc. (“Compass Minerals” or the “Company”) (NYSE: CMP) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Compass Minerals securities between October 31, 2017 and November 18, 2018, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/cmp.
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Compass Minerals International, Inc. ("Compass Minerals" or the "Company") CMP and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Compass Minerals securities between October 31, 2017 and November 18, 2018, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/cmp.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the "Exchange Act").